Board member vacancies

-The NC3Rs is a government-backed organisation with core funding provided via the Medical Research Council (MRC) and the Biotechnology and Biological Sciences Research Council (BBSRC), which are part of UK Research and Innovation (UKRI).
-The NC3Rs works with organisations across the bioscience and biomedical sectors in the UK and internationally including universities, industry, other research funders and regulatory authorities.
+The NC3Rs is a UK-based scientific organisation with core funding provided via the Medical Research Council (MRC) and the Biotechnology and Biological Sciences Research Council (BBSRC), which are part of UK Research and Innovation (UKRI).
+The Centre works with organisations across the bioscience and biomedical sectors in the UK and internationally including universities, industry, other research funders and regulatory authorities.

 Its activities are divided between its role as a research funder and its in-house programmes, led by NC3Rs scientists, which focus on providing independent advice and guidance, facilitating data sharing and knowledge exchange, and collaborating with industry.